lbelzile/math80667a/docs/01-introduction.md

 ::: yourturn

-- Define the following terms in your own word: experimental unit, factor, treatment
+- Define the following terms in your own word: experimental unit, factor, treatment.
 - What is the main benefit of experimental studies over observational studies?

 :::